14.6. Line I/O

-Lines are a property of textual data, implying that line-oriented I/O is appropriate for text files but not for binary files.
-We first used the getline function, for reading strings from the console, in chapter 8.
+Line-oriented text is a common data organization, with a book as a familiar metaphor.
+The lines may have fixed, predetermined lengths or various, independent lengths like a book.
+Lines are a property of textual data, implying that line-oriented I/O is appropriate for text but not binary files.
+The textbook first introduced the getline function in Chapter 8 to read strings from the console.
 As cin is just a stream bound to the console, reading lines from a file is similar to reading strings from the console.
-Our approach here is to read the lines in a file one at a time into a string variable.
+Our approach is to read the lines in a file one at a time into a string variable.

 istream& getline(istream& in, string& s);